elliotperviz/cmms/qm/README.md

 ```math
 \psi_e^{\prime}(\mathbf{r}_{N_e}) = \prod_n^{N_e} \phi_n(\mathbf{r})
 ```
-whose role is to approximately reproduce the ground-state electron density (in principle we could reproduce *exactly* the ground state density if we knew the *true* one-electron wavefunctions), which may be reconstructed from these orbitals as
+whose role is to approximately reproduce the ground-state electron density (in principle we could reproduce *exactly* the ground state density if we knew the *true* one-electron wavefunctions), which may be constructed from these orbitals as
 ```math
 n_0^{\prime}(\mathbf{r}) = \sum_n^{N_e} {|\phi_n(\mathbf{r})|}^2.
 ```